livingdocsIO/editable.js/README.md

 Editable is built for block level elements containing only phrasing content.
 This normally means `p`, `h1`-`h6`, `blockquote` etc. elements.
 This allows editable to be lean and mean since it is only concerned with formatting and not with layouting.

+We made editable.js to support our vision of online document editing.
+Have a look at [livingdocs.io](http://livingdocs.io/).

 ## Installation